 Disconnect the power cord from your system when you intend to work on it or you plan to open the chassis of your IPC.
-Do not make connections when the power is turned on because the sensitive electronic components could been damaged by the sudden rush of power.
-Please only allow experienced electronic technicians to do this job.
+Do not make connections when the power is turned on as sensitive electronic components can be damaged by the sudden rush of power.
+Please only allow experienced electronics technicians to do this job.